azelcer/takyaq/README.md

  - GUI agnostic.
  - Customizable and adaptable to any stage.
  - Tested and explained.

+## What is included
+ - A stabilizer module.
+ - A fully functional PyQt frontend that is more than an example.
+ - Mock camera and piezo modules, so you can develop, test and try without real equipment.
+ - Different stabilization strategies so you can choose your own withouth rolling your own.

 ## How to install
 Takyaq is not yet available in PyPi.
 Meanwhile installation and development is managed using [Poetry].